 - 1/2 Pound Asparagus, Ends Trimmed & Cut Into 2-inch Pieces

 - 1 1/2 Cups Spring Peas

 - 1 Large Lemon Zested & Juiced

 - 1 (1-inch) Piece Of Peeled fresh Ginger

 - Salt & Pepper To Taste

-- Bring a medium sized pot of lightly salted water to a boil, then cook the lava beans for 2 to 3 minutes.
+- Bring a medium sized pot of lightly salted water to a boil, then cook the fava beans for 2 to 3 minutes.

 - Use a slotted spoon to scoop out the beans and place in an ice water bath.

-- Remove the skin from the lava beans.
+- Remove the skin from the fava beans.

 - Next cook the asparagus, then the peas, each until tender crisp, and place these in an ice water bath as well to stop the cooking process and keep the vegetables bright green.

-- In a large bowl, place the cooked and cooled farro, the lava beans, peas, asparagus and arugula.
+- In a large bowl, place the cooked and cooled farro, the fava beans, peas, asparagus and arugula.

 - In a small blender, or using an immersion blender, mix the dressing ingredients then pour over the salad.

 - Toss the salad well, taste, and adjust seasonings as needed.